OpenEvalProject/evals/manuscripts/elife-103690/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05v5hg569 Infectious Disease Epidemiology Group, Weill Cornell Medicine-Qatar, Cornell University Doha Qatar
+1. Infectious Disease Epidemiology Group, Weill Cornell Medicine-Qatar, Cornell University Doha Qatar ([ROR:05v5hg569](https://ror.org/05v5hg569))
-2. https://ror.org/01cawbq05 World Health Organization Collaborating Centre for Disease Epidemiology Analytics on HIV/AIDS, Sexually Transmitted Infections, and Viral Hepatitis, Weill Cornell Medicine-Qatar, Cornell University, Qatar Foundation – Education City Doha Qatar
+2. World Health Organization Collaborating Centre for Disease Epidemiology Analytics on HIV/AIDS, Sexually Transmitted Infections, and Viral Hepatitis, Weill Cornell Medicine-Qatar, Cornell University, Qatar Foundation – Education City Doha Qatar ([ROR:01cawbq05](https://ror.org/01cawbq05))
-3. https://ror.org/02r109517 Department of Population Health Sciences, Weill Cornell Medicine, Cornell University New York United States
+3. Department of Population Health Sciences, Weill Cornell Medicine, Cornell University New York United States ([ROR:02r109517](https://ror.org/02r109517))
-4. https://ror.org/00yhnba62 Mathematics Program, Department of Mathematics and Statistics, College of Arts and Sciences, Qatar University Doha Qatar
+4. Mathematics Program, Department of Mathematics and Statistics, College of Arts and Sciences, Qatar University Doha Qatar ([ROR:00yhnba62](https://ror.org/00yhnba62))
-5. https://ror.org/00yhnba62 Department of Biomedical Science, College of Health Sciences, QU Health, Qatar University Doha Qatar
+5. Department of Biomedical Science, College of Health Sciences, QU Health, Qatar University Doha Qatar ([ROR:00yhnba62](https://ror.org/00yhnba62))
-6. https://ror.org/02zwb6n98 Hamad Medical Corporation Doha Qatar
+6. Hamad Medical Corporation Doha Qatar ([ROR:02zwb6n98](https://ror.org/02zwb6n98))
-7. https://ror.org/00hswnk62 Wellcome-Wolfson Institute for Experimental Medicine, Queens University Belfast United Kingdom
+7. Wellcome-Wolfson Institute for Experimental Medicine, Queens University Belfast United Kingdom ([ROR:00hswnk62](https://ror.org/00hswnk62))
 8. Department of Pathology, Sidra Medicine Doha Qatar
-9. https://ror.org/02fa3aq29 Department of Pathology and Molecular Medicine, McMaster University Hamilton Canada
+9. Department of Pathology and Molecular Medicine, McMaster University Hamilton Canada ([ROR:02fa3aq29](https://ror.org/02fa3aq29))
-10. https://ror.org/00yhnba62 Biomedical Research Center, QU Health, Qatar University Doha Qatar
+10. Biomedical Research Center, QU Health, Qatar University Doha Qatar ([ROR:00yhnba62](https://ror.org/00yhnba62))
-11. https://ror.org/00yhnba62 Department of Public Health, College of Health Sciences, QU Health, Qatar University Doha Qatar
+11. Department of Public Health, College of Health Sciences, QU Health, Qatar University Doha Qatar ([ROR:00yhnba62](https://ror.org/00yhnba62))
 12. Primary Health Care Corporation Doha Qatar
-13. https://ror.org/00g5s2979 Ministry of Public Health Doha Qatar
+13. Ministry of Public Health Doha Qatar ([ROR:00g5s2979](https://ror.org/00g5s2979))
-14. https://ror.org/02r109517 Department of Medicine, Weill Cornell Medicine, Cornell University New York United States
+14. Department of Medicine, Weill Cornell Medicine, Cornell University New York United States ([ROR:02r109517](https://ror.org/02r109517))
-15. https://ror.org/03eyq4y97 College of Health and Life Sciences, Hamad bin Khalifa University Doha Qatar
+15. College of Health and Life Sciences, Hamad bin Khalifa University Doha Qatar ([ROR:03eyq4y97](https://ror.org/03eyq4y97))

 † Corresponding author

 ## Abstract

-This study investigated the presence of the healthy vaccinee effect—the imbalance in health status between vaccinated and unvaccinated individuals—in two rigorously conducted COVID-19 vaccine effectiveness studies involving primary series and booster vaccinations.
-It also examined the temporal patterns and variability of this effect across different subpopulations by analyzing the association between COVID-19 vaccination and non-COVID-19 mortality in Qatar.
-Two matched, retrospective cohort studies assessed the incidence of non-COVID-19 death in national cohorts of individuals with a primary series vaccination versus no vaccination (two-dose analysis), and individuals with three-dose (booster) vaccination versus primary series vaccination (three-dose analysis), from January 5, 2021, to April 9, 2024.
-The adjusted hazard ratio (aHR) for non-COVID-19 death was 0.76 (95% CI: 0.64–0.90) in the two-dose analysis and 0.85 (95% CI: 0.67–1.07) in the three-dose analysis.
+Background:This study investigated the presence of the healthy vaccinee effect—the imbalance in health status between vaccinated and unvaccinated individuals—in two rigorously conducted COVID-19 vaccine effectiveness studies involving primary series and booster vaccinations.
+It also examined the temporal patterns and variability of this effect across different subpopulations by analyzing the association between COVID-19 vaccination and non-COVID-19 mortality in Qatar.Methods:Two matched, retrospective cohort studies assessed the incidence of non-COVID-19 death in national cohorts of individuals with a primary series vaccination versus no vaccination (two-dose analysis), and individuals with three-dose (booster) vaccination versus primary series vaccination (three-dose analysis), from January 5, 2021, to April 9, 2024.Results:The adjusted hazard ratio (aHR) for non-COVID-19 death was 0.76 (95% CI: 0.64–0.90) in the two-dose analysis and 0.85 (95% CI: 0.67–1.07) in the three-dose analysis.
 In the first 6 months of follow-up in the two-dose analysis, the aHR was 0.35 (95% CI: 0.27–0.46); however, the combined analysis of all subsequent periods showed an aHR of 1.52 (95% CI: 1.19–1.94).
 In the first 6 months of follow-up in the three-dose analysis, the aHR was 0.31 (95% CI: 0.20–0.50); however, the combined analysis of all subsequent periods showed an aHR of 1.37 (95% CI: 1.02–1.85).
 The overall effectiveness of the primary series and third-dose vaccinations against severe, critical, or fatal COVID-19 was 95.9% (95% CI: 94.0–97.1) and 34.1% (95% CI: –46.4–76.7), respectively.
-Subgroup analyses showed that the healthy vaccinee effect is pronounced among those aged 50 years and older and among those more clinically vulnerable to severe COVID-19.
-A pronounced healthy vaccinee effect was observed during the first 6 months following vaccination, despite meticulous cohort matching.
-This effect may have stemmed from a lower likelihood of vaccination among seriously ill, end-of-life individuals, and less mobile elderly populations.
-Biomedical Research Program and the Biostatistics, Epidemiology, and Biomathematics Research Core, and Junior Faculty Transition to Independence Program, all at Weill Cornell Medicine-Qatar, Qatar University, Ministry of Public Health, Hamad Medical Corporation, Sidra Medicine, Qatar Genome Programme, Qatar University Biomedical Research Center, and L’Oréal-UNESCO For Women In Science Middle East Regional Young Talents Program.
+Subgroup analyses showed that the healthy vaccinee effect is pronounced among those aged 50 years and older and among those more clinically vulnerable to severe COVID-19.Conclusions:A pronounced healthy vaccinee effect was observed during the first 6 months following vaccination, despite meticulous cohort matching.
+This effect may have stemmed from a lower likelihood of vaccination among seriously ill, end-of-life individuals, and less mobile elderly populations.Funding:Biomedical Research Program and the Biostatistics, Epidemiology, and Biomathematics Research Core, and Junior Faculty Transition to Independence Program, all at Weill Cornell Medicine-Qatar, Qatar University, Ministry of Public Health, Hamad Medical Corporation, Sidra Medicine, Qatar Genome Programme, Qatar University Biomedical Research Center, and L’Oréal-UNESCO For Women In Science Middle East Regional Young Talents Program.

 ## Introduction